worldbiomusic/RelayEscape/server_wiki/Practice-Room.md

 - A room where you can practice random rooms

 # Features
-- If soneome clear the room, then random room will be loaded and
+- If someone clear the room, then random room will be loaded and challengers teleport to lobby

 # Rules
 - If you clear the room, you get `Online Players / 2` token